 6. Chiwetel Ejiofor

-Even so, it's worth noting that what makes Dumbledore is not a pair of blue eyes, but an innate kindness, and a knack for championing the underdogs of the Wizarding World.
+If you're still unsure, then check out the genteelness and sincerity that he breathes into characters as steely and ruthless as the Operative in #Serenity, or as conflicted as Mordo in #DoctorStrange.
+What makes Dumbledore is not simply a pair of blue eyes, but an innate kindness, and a knack for championing the underdogs of the Wizarding World.
 Ejiofor would surely do a brilliant job at personifying these essential attributes.

 7. Michael Fassbender

-Some fans may groan, and cite the fact that Michael Fassbender is on every fan-cast these days.
+Why He'd Be The Perfect Dumbledore: Some fans may groan, and cite the fact that Michael Fassbender is on every fan-cast these days.
 But there is a very good reason for that: he’s so damn versatile.
-He can be charming, or epitomize insanity or vulnerability at the drop of the hat.
-With his roles in X-Men and Assassins Creed already under his belt, he’s no stranger to franchises, or playing younger versions of beloved characters.
+He can be the charming Mr Rochester in Jane Eyre, or become the increasingly insane Macbeth at the drop of the hat.

-And his accent surely can’t hurt his chances, since Dumbledore canonically has Irish heritage.
+Since Dumbledore canonically has Irish heritage, Fasssbender's natural brogue surely can’t hurt his chances.
+With his experience of playing younger versions of famous characters in the #XMen Series.
 I’d be shocked if he’d be wasn’t on the lists of any casting agent in Warner Bros.

 So there you have it!
 All of the people who could potentially be Dumbledore!
 Whether or not any of them are chosen, I’m sure that Warner Bros will pick someone worthy of the task, who is able to command respect, convey a deep and sincere kindness, yet be eccentric enough to randomly say “Nitwit!
 Blubber!
 Oddment!
 Tweak!”
 Whoever is chosen to be the new Dumbledore, I’m sure we’ll all look forward to seeing the character return to our screens once again!